DivineSoftware/HawkEye/README.md

 <img src='screens/settings.png'>

 1. File Scanner
-   - Yara rules match if offline
+   - Yara engine is used offline
    - VirusTotal scanner (API key has to be provided)

 2. System Scanner